 Some folks believe that Jonah did live in a whale.
-Others see that and other such writings as myths and metaphor that, while strictly speaking, may not be particularly factual are, nonetheless, meaning and message rich.
+Others see that and other such writings as myths and metaphor that, while strictly speaking, may not be particularly factual are, nonetheless, rich with meaning and message.

 To my way of thinking, that's where truth resides.
 Not so much in the story, but in the meaning implied within that story.
 You might call it a personal truth.